-If a splitting percentage is specified in the order or agreement, the transfer amount will be calculated by multiplying the specified percentage by the greater of the family law value or the scheme value.
+If a splitting percentage is specified in the order or agreement, the separation amount will be calculated by multiplying the specified percentage by the greater of the family law value or the scheme value.

-If the splitting percentage affects a member's pension, the separation amount (the amount allocated to the associate member) will be converted to a pension payable to the associate member.
+If the splitting percentage affects a member's pension, the separation amount will be a pension payable to the associate.

 This method of calculating the separation amount ensures that the non-member spouse receives the benefit of the higher of the two methods of valuation.
-The methods used to calculate the family law and scheme values are the same but the factors used to obtain the scheme value reflect the different actuarial assumptions that apply to CSS.
+The methods used to calculate the family law and scheme values are the same but the factors used to obtain the scheme value reflect the different actuarial assumptions that apply to PSS.

-Note: Under relevant legislation, a superannuation split may result in an amount that is higher than the base amount or splitting percentage specified in the order or agreement being transferred to the non-member spouse.
+Note: Under relevant legislation and scheme rules, a superannuation split may result in an amount that is higher than the base amount or splitting percentage specified in the order or agreement being transferred to the non-member spouse.